micromind-toolkit/micromind/README.md

 ### Training networks with recipes

-After the installation, explore the available recipes under `recipes/` to train your own neural network.
-Please note that micromind is under heavy development and new recipes will be added in a really short period.
+After the installation, get started looking at the examples and the docs!

 ### Export your model and run it on your MCU
 Check out [this](https://docs.google.com/document/d/1zt5urvNtI9VSJcoJdIeo10YrdH-tZNcS4JHbT1z5udI/edit?usp=sharing)